mkirsche/vcfigv/README.md

-  padding      (int)    [50]     - the number of bases on each side of the variant to include outprefix (String)    [igv]    - the name of the directory to put screenshots into --nocombine                    - don't combine nearby variants into single screenshots
+  padding      (int)    [50]     - the number of bases on each side of the variant to include outprefix (String)    [igv]    - the name of the directory to put screenshots into --nocombine                    - don't combine nearby variants into single screenshots --squish                       - squish the screenshots to capture more reads

   ```

 Then, in IGV (v1.5+), click on Tools->Run Batch Script, and select the generated batch script igv.bat from the working directory.